sdziallas/comp55/docs/labs/61-UseCasePic.md

 *```left_varname```* ***```operator```*** *```right_varname```*

-Where the left and right variables names are for the actor and usecase names we created in the previous section, and operator would be special symbols that we can use to represent the relationships.
+Where the left and right variable names are for the actor and use-case names we created in the previous section, and the operator would be special symbols that we can use to represent the relationships.
 Note here that the **order matters**.
 If you decide to put the use case on the left and the actor on the right, *it will end up placing the actor to the right of the use case instead of the left*.

-Let's see how this would work in the context of adding something to our usecase diagram to show the appropriate connections between actors and use cases.
+Let's see how this would work in the context of adding something to our use-case diagram to show the appropriate connections between actors and use cases.
 Let's think about the *voting on a song* use case, one may argue that that would be something that the *Partygoer* would primarily be responsible for,